raviatiitm/DL-Assignment-3/README.md

 - Using this predictions which is a dataframe having columns as original and predicted hindi words .

-- Store this using to_excel method of pandas into a folder Prediction_vanilla.
+- Store this using to_excel method of pandas into a folder Prediction_Attention.

 ## Instructions about train.py